Kidney biopsy

 What happens next?

-The results of the biopsy will be sent to the consultant who referred you, who in turn will either contact you or write to your GP with the results.
+The results of the biopsy will be sent to the doctor who asked for the biopsy to be done.
+They will contact you or write to your GP with the results.

-If you experience any symptoms you are concerned about, please contact the Imaging department directly on the number on your appointment letter or contact your GP or the emergency department.
+If you have any symptoms you are concerned about, contact the Imaging department on the number on your appointment letter.
+You can also contact your GP or the Emergency Department.

 References